"People work for money but go the extra mile for recognition, praise, and rewards." —Dale Carnegie

 Otherwise, you may send the message that loyalty doesn’t matter, which gives people very little reason to stick around in the long run.

-For some inspo here, Iowa Cubs owner, Michael Gartner, recently handed out $2,000 bonuses for every year an employee had worked for the team.
+Iowa Cubs owner, Michael Gartner, recently handed out $2,000 bonuses for every year an employee had worked for the team.
+How's that for motivation?

 Also, hire and promote from within whenever possible.
 At the very least, alert your existing employees of new roles/listings so that they can apply to be considered.